 Local Food Promotions Intern

-The local food promotions intern will support the operations of ASAP’s Local Food Campaign in the following areas:
+The Local Food Promotions intern will support programs and initiatives within ASAP’s Local Food Campaign department in the following possible areas:

 - Excellent written and oral communication skills